mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/10-classes/index.md

 | `protected` | the instance itself, and subclasses |
 | `private`   | only the instance itself            |

-Let's see how this works in the context of an example
+Let's see how this works in the context of an example:

 ```ts twoslash
 // @errors: 2341 2445